Creating an encapsulated attic addresses the 4 major heat loads on your home that equate to about 50% of the total heat load.

 Do you need R-38 foam which is the minimum code requirement for blown insulation on the attic floor?
 You can read about the difference between Prescriptive Code requirements and Performance Code.
 With foam we are meeting or exceeding the Performance code requirements, so we are doing well at R-25 open cell spray foam on the roof deck.

 On Shawn’s personal home, it was built in 2011 by Meritage Homes.
 Back then, the code requirements were R-20 for the city of Austin.
 R-20 is just not enough.
 Shawn was able to take his thermal camera and get significant variances in temperature with the R-20 foam.
-So he had one of his sprayers add R-5 of Icynene open cell to the existing open cell.
+So he had one of his sprayers add R-5 of Icynene open cell to the existing open cell spray foam insulation.
 Now the thermal camera registers the entire attic roof as the same temperature.

 Why convert your attic from Vented to Semi-Conditioned with Foam